Why Pre-Approval Matters

 Stand out to sellers

-1. In today’s market, sellers want to know you’re financially ready.
-A pre-qualification letter proves you’re prepared to buy, giving your offer an edge over buyers who haven’t taken this step.
+In today’s market, sellers want to know you’re financially ready.
+A pre-approval letter proves you’re prepared to buy, giving your offer an edge over buyers who haven’t taken this step.

 Know your budget upfront

-1. Pre-qualification helps you understand your price range before shopping.
+Pre-approval helps you understand your price range before shopping and gives you a clear understanding of the costs involved with buying a home in Kentucky.
 This keeps your search focused on homes that fit your financial comfort zone and avoids surprises later.
-For details on fees and expenses, review our guide to home buying costs in Kentucky.

 Speed up the buying process

-1. When you’re pre-qualified, much of the paperwork is already done.
+When you’re pre-approved, much of the paperwork is already done.
 That means faster approvals, smoother negotiations, and a quicker path to closing on your new Kentucky home.

 Quick Steps to get Pre-Approval

-Fill out your info online ➤ (Start My Pre-Approval)
+Fill out your info online ➤ Start My Pre-Approval form.

 Review your estimated loan amount